Causality: Statistics and economics

 Regression analysis controls for other relevant variables by including them as regressors (explanatory variables).
 This helps to avoid false inferences of causality due to the presence of a third, underlying, variable that influences both the potentially causative variable and the potentially caused variable: its effect on the potentially caused variable is captured by directly including it in the regression, so that effect will not be picked up as an indirect effect through the potentially causative variable of interest.
 Given the above procedures, coincidental (as opposed to causal) correlation can be probabilistically rejected if data samples are large and if regression results pass cross-validation tests showing that the correlations hold even for data that were not used in the regression.
 Asserting with certitude that a common-cause is absent and the regression represents the true causal structure is in principle impossible.

+The problem of omitted variable bias, however, has to be balanced against the risk of inserting Causal colliders, in which the addition of a new variable $x_{j+1}$ induces a correlation between $x_j$ and $y$ via Berkson's paradox.

 Apart from constructing statistical models of observational and experimental data, economists use axiomatic (mathematical) models to infer and represent causal mechanisms.
 Highly abstract theoretical models that isolate and idealize one mechanism dominate microeconomics.
 In macroeconomics, economists use broad mathematical models that are calibrated on historical data.
 A subgroup of calibrated models, dynamic stochastic general equilibrium (DSGE) models are employed to represent (in a simplified way) the whole economy and simulate changes in fiscal and monetary policy.

+Statistical and economic analyses often rely on regression methods applied to observational or pre‑existing data to infer causal relationships.
+Experimental designs, in contrast, establish causality by systematically manipulating independent variables under controlled conditions.
+Experiments therefore provide stronger internal validity because causal mechanisms are demonstrated directly rather than inferred from patterns in observational data.